Ultra-Processed Foods for Travellers: A Simple Guide

 - Many boxed cereals

-UPF doesn’t automatically mean “bad.”
+An ultra-processed food doesn’t automatically mean “bad.”
 It simply describes how a food is made.
 When travelling, the aim isn’t elimination, it’s awareness.
 Knowing roughly how much of your intake comes from ultra-processed sources can help you make choices that support balanced energy, digestion, and mood on the road, including foods that support immunity while travelling.

 How to Spot Ultra-Processed Foods While Travelling